juniorgasparotto/SysCommand/documentation/en.md

 Redirected: my-value.
 Count: 2
 ```

-In the example below the action `Something` is not performed, since this after the redirect.
+In the example below the action `Something` will not be executed because she is set after the redirect.

 ```
 C:\MyApp.exe redirect-now my-value something